selmain/stat2120-cheat-sheet/2120pythoncs.md

 # STAT 2120 Python Cheat Sheet

 *Disclaimer: Variables `data`, `dataset`, etc. refer to your own array or dataframe containing the data you wish to analyse, not some external package or function.
-Change the variable name to the variable you're interested in intearcting with.*
+Change the variable name to the variable you're interested in interacting with.*

 ---